tendermario/bulk-mktorrent/README.md

 - Why only first level?
 This makes us avoid making a torrent for CD1, CD2, a nd suits my needs.
 If you think having multiple levels would be nice, feel free to make a PR.

+- Logo made from 30 seconds of tinkering with, and therefore courtesy of http://recursivedrawing.com